giantswarm/pyroscope-app/README.md

   version: 0.1.0
 ```

-Note that if you want to deploy the app on a management cluster you will need to add the `app-operator.giantswarm.io/version: 0.0.0` label to the App CR's metadata so that the `app-operator` pick up and deploy the app.
+Note that if you want to deploy the app on a management cluster you will need to add the `app-operator.giantswarm.io/version: 0.0.0` label to the App CR's metadata so that the `app-operator` picks up and deploys the app.

 The `pyroscope-user-values` configmap is the one that you can create from the values file's example as shown in the previous section.